25 January 2018.

 Bungalows | Basic wooden cabins beside the river with simple beds, a light and a small veranda area.

 Price: 14,000T ($42) for a two-person bungalow or 20,000T ($60) to sleep three.

 Tents | Camping is allowed in the cleared space beside the river and is free of charge with your own gear.

 During the week when the park was not busy, we found these accommodation prices could be brought down slightly with some gentle negotiation.
 Bring more money than you think you’ll need in case prices have changed unexpectedly.
 Prices listed are from summer 2017.

 Facilities are basic with drop toilets (the one nearest the restaurant is by far the most tolerable) and no running water.
-Portable Taps and basins are filled from the river which we would recommend purifying before drinking (we always carry a reusable water bottle and our SteriPen with us for exactly this!).
+Portable taps and basins are filled from the river which we would recommend purifying before drinking (we always carry a reusable water bottle and our SteriPen with us for exactly this!).

 The restaurant mainly serves shashlyk which is a favourite among large groups of locals out for the day, but what is on offer heavily depends on what the restaurant has in stock at the time, and unsurprisingly, prices are far higher than you’ll find in Almaty.
-Budgeteers and non-meat-eaters will be much happier with a self-catered picnic beside the river.
+Budget travellers and non-meat-eaters will be much happier with a self-catered picnic beside the river.